kirjavascript/quine-howto/README.md

 (q=_=>console.log(`(q=${q})()`))()
 ```

-It's possible to modify any reflected section and still remain a quine
+It's possible to modify any reflected segment and still remain a quine

 ```javascript
 (q=_=>/* this is still a quine */console.log(`(q=${q})()`))()